Expansion Vessels & Tanks

 - Up to 6 bar version with fixed diaphragm suitable for heating and chilled water.

-Complete Pump Supplies supply expansion tank from carefully-chosen companies - including Flamco, Reflex, Lowara and Grundfos - to ensure our customers have the best, most efficient and most reliable models to choose from, whatever their intended application.
+Complete Pump Supplies supply expansion tank from carefully-chosen companies - including Flamco, Reflex, Lowara and Grundfos - to ensure our customers have the best, most efficient and most reliable models to choose from, such hot water expansion vessels and potable water expansion vessels, whatever their intended application.
 We have ensured that all expansion tank supplied by us are manufactured in strict accordance with such standards as EN13831 and in compliance with relevant organisations such as the EC Pressure Equipment Directive (PED) and UK Water Regulations Advisory Scheme (WRAS).